-I have audited the financial statements of the North Wales Economic Ambition Board Joint Committee for the year ended 31 March 2023 under the Public Audit (Wales) Act 2004.
+I have audited the financial statements of the North Wales Economic Ambition Board Joint Committee for the year ended 31 March 2024 under the Public Audit (Wales) Act 2004.

-The North Wales Economic Ambition Board Joint Committee's financial statements comprise the Expenditure and Funding Analysis, the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement and the related notes, including a summary of significant accounting policies.
+The North Wales Economic Ambition Board Joint Committee's financial statements comprise the Expenditure and Funding Analysis, the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement and the related notes, including the material accounting policies.

-The financial reporting framework that has been applied in their preparation is applicable law and UK adopted international accounting standards as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2022-2023.
+The financial reporting framework that has been applied in their preparation is applicable law and UK adopted international accounting standards as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2023-24.